-We improve the quality of life for thousands through our community programs.
-Our website, www.pbga.org, puts us within reach of anyone with Internet access.
+We improve the quality of life for tens of thousands of Georgians through our community programs across the state.

-Prevent Blindness Georgia was established in 1965 as an affiliate of Prevent Blindness, the nation's leading nonprofit eye health and safety organization.
-With a focus on promoting a continuum of vision care, Prevent Blindness Georgia touches the lives of more than 40,000 people each year with our direct services.
-We vision screen nearly 35,000 four year olds; train more than 200 public health, school nurse and pediatric vision screeners; screen high risk adults for glaucoma and other aging eye diseases; provide current information on eye health and safety; and provide eye examinations and free or low-cost eye glasses to adults and replacement glasses for children.
+Prevent Blindness Georgia (PBGA) was established in 1965 as an affiliate of Prevent Blindness, the nation's leading non-profit eye health and safety organization.
+With a focus on promoting a continuum of vision care, PBGA touches the lives of more than 40,000 people each year with our direct services.
+Each year we vision screen over 30,000 three, four and five year olds; train more than 200 public health, school nurse and pediatric vision screeners; screen high risk adults for glaucoma and other aging eye diseases; provide current information on eye health and safety; and provide eye examinations and free or low-cost eye glasses to adults and replacement glasses for children.
 In program year 2015, Prevent Blindness Georgia served 116 counties in Georgia through our children's and adult programs.

-During this past school year, Prevent Blindness Georgia's Star Pupils Children's Vision Screening program, utilizing the services of certified vision screeners, screened more than 34,000 Georgia three through five year olds and referred about seven percent to an eye care professional for further evaluation.
+During this past school year, the Star Pupils vision screened more than 34,000 Georgia three, four and five year olds, referring about eight percent to an eye care professional for further evaluation.
 Suspected eye conditions included amblyopia or "lazy eye" blindness, strabismus or muscle imbalance, and refractive errors.
-If detected at an early age, children's eye conditions, some of which could ultimately lead to blindness, can be corrected with prescription eyeglasses or patching to strengthen the weak eye.
+If detected at an early age, children's eye conditions (some of which can ultimately lead to blindness) can be corrected with prescription eyeglasses or patching to strengthen the weak eye.
 We recognize that vision problems are the leading handicap of childhood and continue to grow the program across the state as funding permits.

-Prevent Blindness Georgia also offers school nurse and pediatrician training programs.
-Through these programs, school nurses and pediatric offices are trained in the best evidence-based method of vision screening children using a manual jointly published by the American Academy of Pediatrics and Prevent Blindness.Learn More
+PBGA also offers children's vision screening training and certification.
+Through this programs, school nurses, Head Start staff, day care staff, and pediatric offices are trained in the best evidence-based method of vision screening children using national recommendations from Prevent Blindness and the National Center for Children's Vision and Eye Health.Learn More

-In 2000, Prevent Blindness Georgia launched Vision Outreach™, a mobile, full-service vision program that offers free vision screenings, eye examinations, and low-cost eyeglasses to low-income adults.
+In 2001, Prevent Blindness Georgia launched Vision Outreach™, a mobile, full-service vision program that offers free vision screenings, eye examinations, and low-cost eyeglasses to uninsured, underinsured, and low income adults.
 The unique model of taking vision screeners, eye doctors, equipment, ophthalmic technicians, and even eyeglasses on-site to shelters allows us to diagnose those with eye disease and refer them for further treatment.
-Over the past 12 years, Prevent Blindness Georgia has diagnosed hundreds of cases of eye disease that, if left undiagnosed, could lead to blindness.Learn More
+Over the past 15 years, PBGA has diagnosed hundreds of cases of eye disease that, if left undiagnosed, may have lead to blindness.Learn More